EBU R 128: Development

 To find practical solutions for the switch from peak normalisation to loudness normalisation, the EBU Production Management Committee formed an international working group comprising sound engineers from various radio stations and broadcasting institutes.
-Its name, PLoud, derived from a combination of the words production and loudness.
+Its name, PLoud, is derived from a combination of the words production and loudness.

 The group first developed evaluation and measurement methods to guide the development of appropriate measurement instruments in the industry.
 It drafted a technical document to enable broadcasters and programme producers to change their sound processing to the new recommendation, while another technical document dealt with the procedures to follow in the signal distribution.

 Specification

 Definitions

 To characterise the level and the dynamic range of an audio signal, R 128 introduced new units of measurement: